ut3/ramstetter.com/content/posts/2020-04-06-feedback/index.md

 - Safran
 ---

 I rely on the positive feedback of my clients for success.
-Some of my past clients have given me permission to post their positive feedback here.
+This is what they've had to say:

 <!--more-->